 We consider a two dimensional MBT thin film in proximity to an s-wave SC.
-Beyond the well-known minimal models, we includes a key focus—the electrostatic effects induced by the actual gate control and solve the problems self-consistently in a Schr\"odinger-Poisson scheme.
+Beyond the well-known minimal models, we calculate the electrostatic potential self-consistently in a Schr\"odinger-Poisson scheme.
 We find that the band bending effect at MBT-SC interface severely restricts the tunability of top surface states, and the corresponding magnetic Dirac gap is always below the Fermi level during the gate tuning.
 Moreover, we find that the induced SC gap of MBT is highly dependent on the types of the bands crossing the Fermi level.
 Arguably, superconductivity at the BSSs may be strongly suppressed especially when bulk is insulating.
 These results, which cannot be obtained in previous minimal models, could highly narrow the regions of parameter for achieving CMMs.
 Nevertheless, we demonstrate that the CMMs can still be realized via the control of the gate voltage.
 The key point is to tune the Fermi level of the bottom surface state into the magnetic Dirac gap.
 Our method provides a more accurate prediction about the topological phase and device control capability.
-This is in stark contrast to those previous oversimplified minimal models.
+This is in stark contrast to those previous theoretical work.